confluentinc/ksql/docs-md/developer-guide/joins/join-streams-and-tables.md

 ---
 layout: page
-title: Join Event Streams with ksqlDB
+title: Join Event Streams
-tagline: Merge streams of data in real time
+tagline: Merge event streams in real time
-description: Learn how to use ksqlDB to merge streams of data in real time
+description: Learn how to use ksqlDB to merge streams of events in real time.
 ---

-You can use ksqlDB to merge streams of data in real time by using the JOIN statement, which has a SQL-like *join* syntax.
+You can use ksqlDB to merge streams of events in real time by using the JOIN statement, which has a SQL join syntax.
 A ksqlDB join and a relational database join are similar in that they both combine data from two sources based on common values.
 The result of a ksqlDB join is a new stream or table that's populated with the column values that you specify in a SELECT statement.